BaNavyBlue/gygaxian-entity/README.md

 # Stats:
 Stat rolls are next follows the "Best 3 out of 4" approach.
 Stat Rolls show which Class and Race requirements are failed.
 User has the Option to keep or re-roll.
 # Race:
 Race is selected next since race choice can modify stats.
 Only viable races based on stats will be availble.
+Modified Stats will also check for edge case stat/class thresholds.
+Because some races are not allowed to play certain classes, these races will be pruned from the list of options if they introduce a stat condition that forces them to be a forbiden class.
 # Class:
 Class is limited by Race and Stats.
 Like race, only viable classes based on race and stats will be available.
 # Stat Tables: